 Like many of my generation, this designer’s story begin with when I first learned to knit at the age of six, when I tagged along to my sister’s Brownie troop.
 My mother (the troop leader) had arranged for the Brownies to learn at our LYS, The Knit Wit Shop.
 I knit a pair of rib slippers in a blue yarn that came out too large for a human foot.
 I didn’t like knitting at all and only finished because my mother made me.
 It completely eluded me why anyone would knit.
 I picked knitting up again off and on, when I saw a cute sweater I wanted to make, then again when I was quitting smoking.
 I got back into knitting as a machine knitter in 1993, and then started hand knitting on vacation.
 Once I could choose my own yarn and design my own patterns, I learned how addictive knitting can be!

-For 42 weeks of the year, I teach at the Fashion Institute of Design and Merchandising in San Francisco, where I’ve been an instructor for over twelve years.
-I primarily teach technical design and portfolio classes.
+Like most knitters, I love yarn and I’ve enjoyed the privilege of working with some wonderful companies.
+Until 2016 when I moved to Seattle, I taught at the Fashion Institute of Design and Merchandising (FIDM) in San Francisco.
+I primarily taught technical design and portfolio classes.
 One type of class is very technical and the other is very creative.
 I believe the combination of a “left brain/analytical” and “right brain/intuitive” approach comes through in my patterns as well.
 I strive to be creative, yet also well-organized and clear.

 You’ll see the creative side of me coming out in my studio!
-I always have lots of paperwork, works-in-progress, swatches, yarn, photos for inspiration, and never enough desk space!
-I almost always carry a bit of knitting in my purse, although my favorite place to knit is my end of the couch in our living room!
+I always have lots of paperwork, works-in-progress, swatches, yarn, photos for inspiration, and never enough desk space.
+I almost always carry a bit of knitting in my purse, although my favorite place to knit is my end of the couch in our living room.
 Like many of you, I like to knit while I listen to an audio book or while we watch TV in the evenings.
 That’s another reason I make sure my patterns are thorough and clear.
 We all know how easy it is to get distracted, and I want you to be able to jump right back into your project.
-My patterns are designed to help you enjoy your knitting—I’ve done the pattern work for you!
+My patterns are designed to help you enjoy your knitting—I’ve done the pattern work for you.